 I have always loved drawing from the age of about 5, when I used to say I wanted to be a famous artist.
-I didn’t quite get it right (I am not an artist or famous) but did use my art to become a graphic designer, which I have been doing for the last 20 years.
-I have been freelancing for the last 7 years.
+I didn’t quite get it right 🙂 (I am not an artist or famous) but did use my art to become a graphic designer, which I have been doing for over 20 years.
+I have been freelancing for the last 10 years.

 If you are an ideas or creative person like me or if you are interested in collaborating I would be happy to hear from you.